dmo575/java-dmo/RENDERER.md

 The measurement units of this 2D space is pixels.

-## Merging worlds together

-Lets start by creating some 3D points.
-You would do that using the vector class we talked about but right now I just want you to create them in your head.
-This is the 3D world where you will create those objects:
+### The 3D world

+This is the 3D world that we will be using:

 **IMAGE 01**

+All of our 3D points that we create by using the Vector class will live there.
 As you can see, we got three axes there, we also got three planes.

+Right now our 3D world is empty, so use the Vector class and create some points.
+That group of points is our 3D world in our code.
+Make sure you can access those when its time to paint.

+## Channeling a world into another

-Our objective is to paste those 3D points into our application's canvas (this is called projecting), and to do so we need to first understand the two worlds we are trying to connect: The 3D world where the points live, and the 2D canvas where we can paint pixels.
+Our objective is to paste our 3D world's points into our application's canvas (this is called projecting), and to do so we need to first understand the two worlds we are trying to connect: The 3D world where the points live, and the 2D canvas where we can paint pixels.
 We need to somehow insert our canvas into that imaginary 3D space where our points live.

 If you think about it, the application canvas that we are given lives in its own plane (the XY plane), in fact, that plane encapsulates the whole space of that 2D world.
 This means that we can insert the 2D canvas (its imaginary counter part, that is) into the 3D world by selecting a plane in the 3D world where we would like to channel it.
 Now, a plane in a 3D space is not exactly the same as a plane in a 2D space because 3D planes have volume and 2D ones do not.
-But that is why I used the word "chanel", because its not like we can pop up the 2D canvas in the 3D world just like that, its a process and the first step lies in **choosing** one of the 3 planes that our 3D world has to offer.
+But that is why I used the word "chanel", because its not like we can pop up the 2D canvas in the 3D world just like that, its a process and the first step lies in **choosing** one of the 3 planes that our 3D world has to offer (XY, XZ, YZ).

 Since our 2D canvas has a couple of axes named X and Y, it makes sense to select the XY plane in the 3D world as the plane to instantiate our canvas in.
 It makes things easier to visualize, and its also the convention.

-So, the way things are at the moment we have a 2D canvas we can paint on (the application canvas), an imaginary 3D world and an imaginary copy of the application canvas that we are trying to channel into that 3D world, but so far we have nothing spawned there, we just have a selected 3D plane (XY) in a 3D world that we are interested in, thats not a 2D plane, let alone a canvas.
+So, the way things are at the moment we have a 2D canvas we can paint on (the application canvas), an imaginary 3D world that we can visualize in our minds and whos represetation in code are the Vectors we made and an imaginary copy of the application canvas that we are trying to channel into that 3D world, but so far we have nothing spawned there, we just have a selected 3D plane (XY) in a 3D world that we are interested in, thats not a 2D plane, let alone a canvas.
 If we want to have a 2D canvas in this 3D world, we need to position this thing somewhere, give it a direction and finally some boundaries.

 ### **Positioning:**
 Lets start with positioning.
 Picture yourself trying to select a **2D plane** in the 3D world: You have the axes of the plane (XY), you know a plane is infinite so you don't really need to select a position in the Xs or in the Ys for this XY plane, what else is missing?
 The Z value.
 Remember your plane is 2D, is flat, if you want to place it in a 3D world you will have to give it a Z value.
 Lets take 0 for the Z value, now you can see what seems to be a thin infinite paper at Z=0, expanding infinitely in the X and Y directions.

+**IMG 02**

 Now, our imaginary 2D canvas that we want to spawn in this 3D world needs to be a representation of our actual application canvas, and right now that is not true because our application canvas is a finite plane if you will, it has a width and a height, but our representation here is an infinite plane in the XY at Z=0.
 To fix that we need to talk about a couple of things that both the 2D and 3D world have in common: Origin points and units of measurement.

 If we decide that we will align the origin point of the imaginary canvas that we are trying to spawn to the origin point of the 3D world, we are basically saying that (0,0,0) in the 3D world equals (0,0) in the 2D world of that imaginary canvas.
 Thats is actually a great first step on syncing these two entities, but we still cannot really know how wide or tall our 2D canvas is in this 3D world because, if you think about it, we have no idea how much 1 unit means in this 3D space, we haven't defined it yet!

-**IMG 02**

 Luckily for us, we can solve this problem really fast.
 We know that we want this imaginary 2D canvas to be a representation of our actual application canvas in this 3D world, so it makes sense that we would adopt the measurement units from the application canvas (pixels) into the imaginary 2D one, and while we are at it, we could just do the exact same for the 3D world, lets adopt pixels as our measurement units there too.

 You notice what that means right?
 We have a 3D world whos units are in pixels, we have an imaginary 2D plane spawn on that world, using the X and Y axis as its plane axes, located at Z=0, with its origin point at (0,0,0), and with a width and height that we can define in pixels, just like our application canvas' dimensions are defined in.

 Lets then give it some width and height, lets give it the same width and height as our application canvas.
-At this point our "2D imaginary plane in the 3D space" is not really a plane anymore, it has two things that planes do not have: origin point and dimensions.
+At this point our "2D imaginary plane in a 3D world" is not really a plane anymore, it has two things that planes do not have: origin point and dimensions.
 We could very well call this a 2D canvas in a 3D space, and indeed we should.
 However, beware this is not its final name.
 We sill have a lot of work to do on this 2D canvas in a 3D space.
 We are done with positioning for now tho, we succesfully spawned our 2D plane and magnificently pushed away the problem of measurement units for the time being.

 **IMG 03**